Jecaliro/SCALE-Battery-Documentation/_build/html/_sources/05_SCALE_Battery-configuration.md

 ![](./images/MO_Cfg_Energy_sharing.png)

-For every Energy System used in the [configuration](04_Base-configuration.md), it will display:
+For every slot used in the [configuration](04_Base-configuration.md), it will display:
-* Name of the component
+* Name of the ENERGY_SYSTEM component
-* Number of channels in this component
+* Number of channels of this component